All Episodes

 And when it comes to our economy, I don't understand why we're not utilizing how rich this country is in resources in the first place.

-And and I mean, I've thought about in theory, why are we even paying taxes at this point when it's just going to terrorism tracking?
+And I mean, I've thought about like in theory, why are we even paying taxes at this point when it's just going to terrorism?

 We can't pump oil.

-We we can't pump oil because if we pump too much oil, we affect the we affect our partnerships with the Saudis, who basically prop up the Fet the petrol Dower system.
+We can't pump oil because if we pump too much oil, we affect our partnerships with the Saudis, who basically prop up the petrol dower system.

 So we can't pump oil and be the gas station for the whole world.

-We can't do that because if we do, we destroy our own dowers.
+We can't do that because if we do, we destroy our own dower.

-That's why we we have to deal with the Saudis.
+That's why we have to deal with the Saudis.

 Sorry, America is a net exporter of oil.

-And the second and the and the second thing, look, uh I'm gonna leave that so we can hear read this.
+Look, I'm going to leave that so we can hear this.

-However, media reports over the past few days wait to internal disagreements and Iran over the dangerous escalation.
+However, media reports over the past few days points into internal disagreements in Iran over the dangerous escalation.

-There were also reports that Iran is thinking twice, following pressures by the Biden administration.
+There were also reports that Iran is sinking twice falling pressures by the Biden administration.

-However, Israel's updated intelligence assessment is that Iran has decided to avenge anyone's killing by launching a direct attack on Israel, which could happen within days of Sunny reports.
+However, Israel's updated intelligence assessment is that Iran has decided to avenge India's killing by launching a direct attack on Israel, which could happen within days of Sunday reports.

 So it's split.

-You know, I mean people are you know, um, they're saying that Hezbollah's getting ready too.
+People are, you know, they're saying that Hezbollah is getting ready too.

 Okay, so here's the Hezbollah factor.